France May 2, 2008

 Analysis

-01NoCanDo's 'kick when its 4th and inches' line landed with significant impact, becoming a memorable moment for many fans.
+01NoCanDo's 'kick when it's 4th and inches' line landed with significant impact, becoming a standout moment for its cleverness and depth.

 What fans loved

-• Daylyt's unique and futuristic battle rap style was widely recognized in retrospect as groundbreaking and ahead of its time.
+• Daylyt's unique and evolving style was recognized by some as being ahead of its time, showcasing his originality even in early battles.

 Criticisms